 Don’t take it personally

 If you stay grounded and understand these remarks as manipulation attempts instead of factual statements, you can stay detached and keep your cool.
 Another strategy is to bond together with other supervisors and help them to see how these tactics distract several supervisors and wear them down.
 Staying united and supporting one another can be a powerful way to respond to manipulative techniques.
 Finally, find ways to de-stress and associate with supportive healthy friends outside of work.
-If needed, see a coach or therapist to maintain healthy self-worth and to prevent yourself from obsessing about being victimized by this kind of behavior.
+If needed, see a coach or therapist to maintain healthy self-confidence and to prevent you from obsessing about being victimized by this kind of behavior.
 You are not alone in your struggles.

 (c) Copyright Benoit Consulting, LLC updated 2021 all rights reserved

 Thank you for this very useful article.
 I do unpaid supervisory work for a small non-profit, and we have some of the same issues, sadly…